Babylon (2022 film): Cast

+J.C.
+Currais cameos as the truck driver during the film's opening scene, while Mike Manning makes an uncredited appearance as a "New York fan."
+Damien Chazelle "voice cameos" as partygoers outside the bathroom Nellie hides in at one point in the film.

 Production

 Development

 It was announced in July 2019 that Damien Chazelle had set his next project following First Man (2018) as a period drama set in the Golden Age of Hollywood.
 Lionsgate Films was the frontrunner to acquire the project after distributing Chazelle's La La Land (2016), with Emma Stone (also having worked on La La Land) and Brad Pitt in the mix to star.
 In November, Paramount Pictures acquired worldwide rights to the project, with Stone and Pitt still circling roles.
 Pitt confirmed his involvement in January 2020, describing the film as being set when the silent film era transitioned into sound.
 He was set to play a character modeled on actor-director John Gilbert.

 By December 2020, Margot Robbie was in early negotiations to replace Stone, who exited the film due to scheduling conflicts, and Li Jun Li was also cast.
 Robbie was confirmed in March 2021, with Jovan Adepo and Diego Calva also joining.

 In June, Katherine Waterston, Max Minghella, Flea, Samara Weaving, Rory Scovel, Lukas Haas, Eric Roberts, P.J.
 Byrne, Damon Gupton, Olivia Wilde, Spike Jonze, Phoebe Tonkin, and Tobey Maguire (who is also an executive producer on the film) joined the cast.
 In July, Jean Smart joined the cast, with Chloe Fineman, Jeff Garlin, Telvin Griffin, and Troy Metcalf joining the cast the following month.